Maximum of the Ginzburg-Landau fields: Proof of the Lower Bound

 \paragraph{\textbf{Acknowledgments:}}

 We thank Ron Peled for very helpful discussions and helping us generalize the results in an earlier version of this paper; Ofer Zeitouni for helpful discussions; Thomas Spencer for discussions on gradient field models and the arguments in \cite{CS}; and Jason Miller for useful commuications.
 The work of W.W. is supported in part by NSF grant DMS-1507019.
+The work was started while both authors are at Courant Institute, NYU.
 Part of the work is done when the last author was visiting Weizmann Institute, Tel-Aviv University and NYU Shanghai, and we thank these institutes for their hospitality.